ionic-team/ionic-portals/website/docs/for-web/upgrade-guides.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-## @ionic/portals 0.7.x -> 0.8.0
+## Portals Web Plugin 0.7.x → 0.8.0

-`@ionic/portals@0.8.0` is compatible with IonicPortals Android and iOS versions 0.8.x.
+- Portals Web Plugin `0.8.0` is compatible with Portals for Android and Portals for iOS versions `0.8.x`.

 :::caution
-@ionic/portals 0.8.0 is a notable update that requires Capacitor 5.
+Portals Web Plugin `0.8.0` is a notable update that requires Capacitor 5.
 Care should be taken to update dependencies across your web content and native apps to ensure compatibility.
 :::